questinrest/Mathematical-Cryptography-AMMSCD536/README.md

 ## Directory Structure

-- `extended_euclidean_algorithm/`: Contains the implementation of the Extended Euclidean Algorithm.
+- `extended_euclidean_algorithm/`: Contains the implementation of the Extended Euclidean Algorithm to calculate the multiplicative inverse.
 - `playfair_cipher_encryption_decryption/`: Implements the Playfair cipher encryption and decryption.
 - `des_key_generation_algorithm/`: Contains key generation functions for the DES algorithm for all the 16 rounds.